dfgordon/tree-sitter-turbowave/README.md

 	// molecular argon
 	new reaction = { Ar[+] + Ar + Ar -> Ar2[+] + Ar + 2.61 } rate = 2.55e-31 0.0 0.0 e(:)
 	new reaction = { Ar2[+] + e -> Ar + Ar + 13.15 } rate = 5.4e-8 -0.667 0.0 e(:)

-# Development Notes

-In order to change the grammar, it is not enough to edit `grammar.js`.
-The parser has to be explicitly regenerated using `tree-sitter generate`.
-This requires that the tree-sitter CLI be installed in the project.